-$^{^{33}}$ I shall for the most part restrict my attention to paradigm examples of predicates of personal taste such as 'fun' and 'tasty'.
+&#x27;tasty'.
 The grammatical demarcation of a class of predicates of personal taste from aesthetic and other evaluative predicates is difficult, as Lasersohn (2005) observes.
-(See Lasersohn (2008, §1.2), though, for a non-definitional demarcation of predicates of personal taste based on the interaction of perspective with scalarity.)
+(See Lasersohn (2008, $\S$ 1.2), though, for a non-definitional demarcation of predicates of personal taste based on the interaction of perspective with scalarity.)

-34First-personal uses of PPTs must be distinguished from so-called 'exocentric' uses, in which the taste preferences of a contextually salient individual are at issue, as well as from explicitly relativized uses with overt prepositional phrases such as 'for Ben.'
-In this short introduction, I focus on first-personal uses, but see footnote 35 on exocentric and explicitly relativized uses of PPTs.
+&lt;sup>24First-personal uses of PPTs must be distinguished from so-called 'exocentric' uses, in which the taste preferences of a contextually salient individual are at issue, as well as from explicitly relativized uses with overt prepositional phrases such as 'for Ben.'
+In this short introduction, I focus on first-personal uses, but see footnote 25 on exocentric and explicitly relativized uses of PPTs.

-35Treating PPTs as two-place predicates provides a straightforward handling of uses of PPTs with an overt prepositional phrases such as 'for Ben' in 'The roller coaster is fun for Ben' and of so-called 'exocentric' uses of PPTs, which have no overt experiencer but in which the context of utterance makes a particular individual salient, as in (1) (adapted from Lasersohn (2005, 672)):
+&lt;sup>25Treating PPTs as two-place predicates provides a straightforward handling of uses of PPTs with an overt prepositional phrases such as 'for Ben' in 'The roller coaster is fun for Ben' and of so-called 'exocentric' uses of PPTs, which have no overt experiencer but in which the context of utterance makes a particular individual salient, as in (1) (adapted from Lasersohn (2005, 672)):

 (1) Anna: How does Bill like the rides?
+Ben: Well, the merry-go-round is fun, but the water slide is a little too scary.